MJ-03/open-source-contribution-for-beginners-1/README.md

 	third: click on create pull request button.

 10- Now you just have to wait for the project creator/owner to review your request and merge your changes
     to the original code.
-Congratulations on doing your very first contribution to an open source.
+Congratulations on doing your very first contribution to an open source..